 Computer-Aided Manufacturing Group

-We are based in the Department of Engineering at Cambridge and develop manufacturing systems that learn how to make things better and using these to make better medical devices.
+We are based in the Institute for Manufacturing under the Department of Engineering at University of Cambridge.
+We develop manufacturing systems that learn how to make things better, then use these to make better medical devices.

 If you are interested in either a Ph.D. or postdoctoral position please get in touch!